RymBH/Classification-and-extraction-of-information-from-a-document/README.md

 ## Presentation

-This repository contains the code for our project py_docr, developed during our [Data Scientist training](https://datascientest.com/en/data-scientist-course) at [DataScientest](https://datascientest.com/).
+This repository contains the code for our project py_docr.

 The goal of this project is to classify documents, especially National ID cards and Passports.